rng-guy/NFSMWBartender/README.txt

    "race_bin_XY" VltEd entry is what sets the maximum Heat level (1-10) at Blacklist rival #XY.

- • If you do not install the optional missing textures ("FixMissingTextures.end"), then the game will not display a number next to Heat gauges in menus for any car with a Heat level above 5.
+ • If you do not install the optional missing textures ("FixMissingTextures.end"), then the game will not display a number next to Heat gauges in menus for cars with Heat levels above 5.
-   The Heat-level reset fix, on the other hand, will work even without these optional textures.
+   Whether you install these textures does not affect the Heat-level reset fix in any way.

 Regarding COP (BINARY) STRINGS ("BartenderSettings\Basic\Labels.ini"):